akrolsmir/buni/README.md

   - Image context for Claude?
   - Longterm planning, readme/knowledge.md?
 - gitlike version control? and pinning versions?
+  - Could literally back each app with git; each request is a new commit, behind the scenes
 - API/LLM capabilities
 - Figure out story for testing non-UI (eg prompts)
 - Shared global database that Claude can introspect